Accessibility online - what editors need to know

 What happens if I do not follow the guidelines?

-If the KI web team finds content that does not follow the guidelines, they will ask the editor and/or content manager to update it.
+If the KI web administration finds content that does not follow the guidelines, they will ask the editor and/or content manager to update it.
 They also have the right to change or remove the content, if necessary.

 A few useful tips